-AI Chatbot Limits Disruptions to Pursuing Higher Education
+AI Chatbot Clears the Path to Higher Education

 The Capital One Foundation is supporting Common App with a $1.4 million grant to help incoming college students avoid disruptions

-Surveys conducted by the U.S. Census Bureau biweekly since Aug.
-19, 2020 indicate that anywhere from 7.7 million to 10 million adults canceled plans to take postsecondary classes last fall because of financial constraints related to the pandemic.
+Biweekly surveys conducted by the U.S. Census Bureau since Aug.
+19, 2020 indicate that up to 28 percent of adults canceled plans to take post-secondary classes in fall 2021 and up to 67 percent of those cancellations came as a result of financial constraints related to the pandemic.

-For Marim Albajari, a high school senior living in New York City during the onset of the pandemic, lack of resources to navigate her application process suddenly made the prospect of starting college directly after graduation no longer feel like a sure thing.
+For Marim Albajari, a high school senior living in New York City during the onset of the pandemic, lack of resources to help her navigate the college application process suddenly made the prospect of starting college directly after graduation no longer feel like a sure thing.

 “Oli was my guardian angel,” Albajari said.
 “As a first-generation college student, I didn’t have the privilege to get the help I needed at home on my college journey.
 Even though Oli may be a robot, I felt like someone had my back.”

-The Reach Higher Initiative, which merged with Common App in 2018, partnered with AdmitHub to develop the AI chatbot and College Advising Corps to offer counseling services to limit “summer melt” — a term used to describe students who cancel plans to attend college before classes begin.
+The Reach Higher Initiative at Common App partnered with AdmitHub to develop the AI chatbot to support the process of pursuing higher education and teamed up with College Advising Corps to offer counseling services to limit “summer melt” — a term used to describe students who cancel plans to attend college before classes begin.

-Summer melt spiked during the COVID-19 pandemic, as high school graduates who immediately went on to college in fall 2020 declined nearly 7% compared with the previous year, according to the National Student Clearinghouse Research Center.
+Summer melt spiked during the COVID-19 pandemic, as high school graduates who immediately went on to college in fall 2020 declined nearly 7 percent compared with the previous year, according to the National Student Clearinghouse Research Center.